ddhaese/Project_Promise-Performance/readme.md

 };
 ```

-Note that `i` is a simple identifier to track what 'thread' is returning when and `delay` is a delay time span uniformly distribution in the range [0, `MAX_DELAY`].
+Note that `i` is a simple identifier to track what 'thread' is returning when and `delay` is a delay time span uniformly distributed in the range [0, `MAX_DELAY`].
 Now, I would loop `N` times over both functions in random order:

 ```js
 for (let i = 0; i < N; i++) {